linuxone-community-cloud/technical-resources/3.0/container-service.md

 4) Once you click the catalog you are taken to a catalog of predefined helm charts that can be customized and installed.
     ![alt text](images-container/catalog-charts.png "catalog of charts")

 5) Once installed, click Deployments in the upper left side of screen for a listing of your deployments.
-There are also many other areas to check out as well.
+Also other areas to check out as well.
     ![alt text](images-container/deployments.png "deployments")

 ## (optional) Add Virtual Server Deployment access to your account